-- During the Project, all Aboriginal archaeological material would be stored with the heritage consultant for analysis and documentation. - After the artefacts have been documented, the heritage consultant would return it to the Proponent for disposition in accordance with agreements following negotiations between the Proponent and Traditional Owners.
+- During the Project, all Aboriginal archaeological material would be stored with the heritage consultant for analysis and documentation.
+The material will remain in Northern Territory unless prior approval is granted under the Heritage Act (section 89); - After the artefacts have been documented, the heritage consultant would return it to the Proponent for disposition in accordance with agreements following negotiations between the Proponent and Traditional Owners.
 Options for the disposition of material include: - transfer of custodianship to Tradition Owners; - return or reburial of artefacts within the Project area; or, - in the event that the recovered artefacts are of particular significance or archaeological interest, negotiations may be undertaken with the Traditional Owners for deposition at an alternative location, such as a museum.